nathanielbd/blog/content/posts/making-a-portfolio-site.md

 - If you are using Linux, Mac, or WSL, you can start [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
 - If you are using Windows, instead of running `./deploy.sh` in the final step, you should run `bash -c './deploy.sh'` instead

+---

+*NOTE: * Hugo has transitioned to using GitHub Actions for deployment instead of the bash script referenced in this post.
+I plan to update this post, but in the meantime, please use the link above.

+---

 This will host your site at `<your-github-username>.github.io`.
 If you'd like yourself to stand out even more, you could purchase a domain name and [use that name with GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages).